aio-libs/aiomysql/README.rst

     :alt: Documentation Status

 **aiomysql** is a "driver" for accessing a `MySQL` database from the asyncio_ (PEP-3156/tulip) framework.
-It depends and reuses most parts of PyMySQL_ . *aiomysql* try to be like awesome aiopg_ library and preserve same api, look and feel.
+It depends on and reuses most parts of PyMySQL_ . *aiomysql* tries to be like awesome aiopg_ library and preserve same api, look and feel.

 Internally **aiomysql** is copy of PyMySQL, underlying io calls switched to async, basically ``yield from`` and ``asyncio.coroutine`` added in